-SANTA CLARA, Calif., July 9, 2018 /PRNewswire/ -- Palo Alto Networks® (PANW) announced today its intention to offer, subject to market conditions and other factors, $1.5 billion aggregate principal amount of convertible senior notes due in 2023 (the "notes") in a private placement to qualified institutional buyers pursuant to Rule 144A under the Securities Act of 1933, as amended (the "Act").
-Palo Alto Networks also expects to grant the initial purchasers of the notes a 30-day option to purchase up to an additional $225 million aggregate principal amount of the notes, to cover over-allotments, if any.
+SANTA CLARA, Calif., June 3, 2020 /PRNewswire/ -- Palo Alto Networks® (NYSE: PANW) announced today its intention to offer, subject to market conditions and other factors, $1.75 billion aggregate principal amount of convertible senior notes due 2025 (the "notes") in a private placement to qualified institutional buyers pursuant to Rule 144A under the Securities Act of 1933, as amended (the "Act").
+Palo Alto Networks also expects to grant the initial purchasers of the notes a 30-day option to purchase up to an additional $250 million aggregate principal amount of the notes, to cover over-allotments, if any.

-Palo Alto Networks expects to use a portion of the net proceeds of the offering of the notes to pay the cost of the convertible note hedge transactions described above (after such cost is partially offset by the proceeds to Palo Alto Networks of the warrant transactions described above), and to use the remaining proceeds of the offering for general corporate purposes, which may include working capital, capital expenditures, potential acquisitions, strategic transactions, the payment of amounts due upon conversion, at maturity or upon repurchase of Palo Alto Networks' outstanding 0% Convertible Senior Notes due 2019 and repurchases of Common Stock pursuant to Palo Alto Networks' stock repurchase program.
-Palo Alto Networks, however, does not currently have any agreements or understandings with respect to any such material acquisitions or strategic transactions.
+Palo Alto Networks expects to use a portion of the net proceeds of the offering of the notes to pay the cost of the convertible note hedge transactions described above (after such cost is partially offset by the proceeds to Palo Alto Networks of the warrant transactions described above) and the remaining proceeds of the offering for general corporate purposes, which may include working capital, capital expenditures, potential acquisitions, strategic transactions, the payment of amounts due upon conversion, at maturity or upon repurchase of Palo Alto Networks' outstanding 0.75% Convertible Senior Notes due 2023, and repurchases of Common Stock.

 This announcement is neither an offer to sell nor a solicitation of an offer to buy any of these securities and shall not constitute an offer, solicitation, or sale in any jurisdiction in which such offer, solicitation, or sale is unlawful.